l60nissan/USGS-Test-1/README.md

 ## Descriptions of R scripts:

-### Universal - input paths, string defintions, package installation used in workflow for each species
+### Universal - scripts used in workflow for all models
 *Sourced:*
 * `workflow_packages.R` Checks to see if the necessary packages are install and installs any missing packages
 * `workflow_inputs.R` Inputs set by the user to process model outputs for specific restoration run